visiting the claims

 Glacier Peak has been producing fine mineral specimens and gem material for the public and the trade since 1985.
 We offer our production for sale through Pinnacle 5 Minerals LLC and at several gem and mineral shows throughout the year.
 Shows normally include the September Denver show, the April Denver show and Tucson (See events for upcoming shows).

 Although we have mineral rights on a number of claims, we are restricted with when and how much we can operate.
 Generally our active operational season is June through July.
 (This is the best time to try to arrange a visit.)
-We are an active mining operation, and not a hobby recreational mine.
-Even so, we try to host visitors.
+We are an active mining operation, and NOT A HOBBY RECREATIONAL MINE.
+Even so, we try to host clubs.
 When we do, we have one person attend to visitors instead of productive mining.
 Nevertheless, the hobby is very important to us, and we try our best to support this aspect.

 We actively mine for two months because of the long lead-time for cleaning and preparing specimens.
-We take about eight months for this operation.
+We take about eight months for the cleaning and preparation of sufficient product to keep us in business.

-The third aspect is the gem and mineral shows.
+The third aspect of our business is the gem and mineral shows.
 We will be in attendance for over two months at the various shows.

 One of the greatest time factors, however, is the permitting process.
 Although we can hand dig and prospect, in order to get to the depth where pockets remain (the District has been mined since the late 1870s) we must use mechanized equipment.
 A mining plan of operations which includes a reclamation bond and approval from multiple government agencies may take three years.
 That’s one of the main reasons we continue prospecting and that prospecting is a continuing important aspect.
-Very few prospects prove to be worth permitting for equipment.
+Very few prospects prove to be worth getting a mining permit for mechanized equipment operations.
+There is simply not enough economic potential.

 If you are interested in visiting, please see “Amazonite/Smoky Claim” and “Topaz Claim.”